 Sendai specialty "Seri Nabe"

-Although it is not as well known nationwide as beef tongue, sasakama, or zunda mochi, it is a highly acclaimed hot pot dish in Miyagi Prefecture, having won the Sendai Nabe Grand Prix for two consecutive years in 2014 and 2015 .
+While it may not be as nationally known as beef tongue, sasakama (fish cake), or zunda mochi (sweet edamame paste rice cake), this hot pot dish is highly acclaimed in Miyagi Prefecture.It won the Sendai Hot Pot Grand Prix for two consecutive years, in 2014 and 2015.

 In this article, we will introduce the appeal of Miyagi's parsley hotpot.
 Why not try warming yourself up with some parsley hotpot this winter?